Nyholm/next-faker/README.md

 # Faker 2.0

-Here are some rough ideas on how I think next version of Faker should work.
+Here are some rough ideas on how I think the next version of Faker should work.

 ## Basic usage